-30 BENDER/MODULATION lever
+33 BENDER/MODULATION lever

-When pushed towards the back of the E-60/E-50, this lever will add modulation to the notes of the Keyboard parts you are playing at that time.
+When pushed towards the back of the G-70, this lever will add modulation to the notes of the Keyboard parts you are playing at that time.
 Move it to the left or right to temporarily lower or increase the pitch of the Keyboard part notes you are playing.
-For the sounds of the TONE ORGAN family, you can use the Modulation axis to alternate between the fast and slow Rotary speeds.
+For the HARMONIC BAR sounds and the sounds of the TONE ORGAN family, you can use the Modulation axis to alternate between the fast and slow Rotary speeds.